 - Doha is the capital of the Emirate.

-- 80% of Qatar’s population are expatriates.
+- Nearly 88% of Qatar’s population are expatriates.

-- Time difference with France: 1 hour.
+- Time difference with France: 1h in summer (2h in winter).

 - Currency: the Qatari Riyal.